TheNaila/PRGuardian/README.md

 ### Triggering an Audit

-1. Open a PR in a GitHub repository
+1. Open a pull request in a GitHub repository with PRGuardian enabled
-2. Add the `audit-requested`or any other label
+2. Add the `audit-requested` label to the PR
-3. PRGuardian will automatically analyze the PR and post findings
+3. PRGuardian automatically receives the webhook and begins the analysis
+4. Review the inline comments and decision summary posted to the PR

 ## How It Works

-1. **Webhook Event**: GitHub sends a webhook when `audit-requested` label is applied
+1. **Webhook Trigger**: GitHub sends a webhook when `audit-requested` label is applied to a PR
-2. **Fetch Diff**: Retrieves the raw PR diff via GitHub API
+2. **Fetch PR Diff**: Retrieves the raw pull request diff via GitHub API
-3. **Parse Positions**: Maps changes to specific line numbers for accurate comments
+3. **Parse Changes**: Maps code changes to specific line numbers for accurate inline comments
-4. **Policy Search**: Finds relevant organizational policies using semantic search
+4. **Policy Search**: Searches Azure AI Search index for relevant organizational policies and guidelines
-5. **AI Review**: Azure OpenAI analyzes code changes against policies
+5. **AI Analysis**: GPT-4o-mini analyzes code changes against retrieved policies and best practices
+6. **Risk Assessment**: Generates findings with severity levels (high, medium, low)
-6. **Post Results**: Posts a comprehensive review with inline comments and risk assessment
+7. **Post Review**: Posts inline comments with suggestions and a summary review with Go/No-Go decision label

+## Benefits

+- **Boost Code Quality**: Identify issues before they reach production
+- **Accelerate Delivery**: Automate code review process to reduce review time
+- **Informed Decisions**: Get AI-driven insights to support Go/No-Go release decisions
+- **Minimize Overruns**: Catch risks early to prevent timeline and budget impacts
+- **Consistency**: Apply organizational standards consistently across all PRs

 ## Testing